PHAGE 101

 Why isn’t phage therapy already widely available?

 The main reasons are technological development and regulatory pathways.
 Phage therapy couldn't be scaled initially because scientists lacked both the laboratory tools for precise phage identification and the technology to design personalized phage medicines quickly enough.
 Advances in microbiology and artificial intelligence are now changing this.
+The biological nature of phages also requires a different regulatory approach than traditional antibiotics (a chemical).
+Regulatory agencies around the world are actively working to establish pathways for this promising technology in order to relieve the burden of the antimicrobial resistance (AMR) crisis.

 Can I use it on my pets?